click on the menu below to navigate this site

 Tuesday, April 14, 2009: Kaikoura-Christchurch, New Zealand

 The ride on the bus from Kaikoura to Christchurch was very pleasant and once again gave us the opportunity to see the beautiful New Zealand countryside.
-We arrived late in the center of town and as the town is not very big it was just a short walk to our hotel.
-We discovered a Sushi restaurant on our way and ate raw fish for dinner; ending a long but releasing day.
+We arrived late in the center of town, and as the town is not very big, it was just a short walk to our hotel.
+We discovered a sushi restaurant on our way and ate raw fish for dinner, ending a long but relaxing day.
 We were finally released from the monster truck.

-Once at Arthurs Pass we went out on a hike.
+Once at Arthur's Pass, we went out on a hike.
 We chose the Avalanche Mountain walk, as its trailhead is just behind the information center.
-This is a 6 to 8 hour loop that climbs almost straight up the side of the mountain then goes on to the peak and then returns by Scotts trail.
-We did not have the time, or the weather, to do the complete hike so we chose to walk for two hours on it.
-We walked through native forests filled with Kia and Parakeets.
+This is a 6- to 8-hour loop that climbs almost straight up the side of the mountain, then goes on to the peak and returns by Scott's Trail.
+We did not have the time, or the weather, to do the complete hike, so we chose to walk for two hours on it.
+We walked through native forests filled with Kea and parakeets.
 We also encountered four magnificent waterfalls along the way.

-Glacial ice filled a huge distant valley and then turned sharply into a fast flowing river of brown water filled with ice chucks.
-After this we continued our drive to Fox Glacier which was only half an hour further on.
-As we pulled up at our motel the skies cleared and the rain finally stopped.
-We hope to hike on the glacier tomorrow, but this will depend on the ever present and controlling weather.
+After this, we continued our drive to Fox Glacier, which was only half an hour further on.
+As we pulled up at our motel, the skies cleared and the rain finally stopped.
+We hope to hike on the glacier tomorrow, but this will depend on the ever-present and controlling weather.

 Rainy Drive Video